Iran oilfields could spring back from Western sanctions

 Once ranked No. 2 in OPEC behind Saudi Arabia, Iran’s production has plunged by 1 million barrels per day to 2.6 million bpd as harsh measures imposed early last year by the United States and Europe make it ever harder for Tehran to sell crude and fund its vital oil sector.

-Iran votes for a new president to succeed Mahmoud Ahmadinejad on Friday, but the victor will see no immediate relief from the sanctions against Iran’s nuclear programme.
-Tehran says the programme is for peaceful, domestic purposes.
+Iran votes for a new president to succeed Mahmoud Ahmadinejad on Friday, but the victor will see no immediate relief from the sanctions against Iran’s nuclear program.
+Tehran says the program is for peaceful, domestic purposes.

 Washington is now seeking to squeeze Iran’s exports below 500,000 bpd - a quarter of the rate before the tighter sanctions - which would reduce production to levels last seen 30 years ago when Iran was at war with Iraq.